masora1030/Lab_StartUp/README.md

 - MNIST by CNN(SGD)
 - CIFAR10 by MLP(SGD)
 - CIFAR10 by CNN(SGD)
-- Comparison of optimizer with CIFAR10 and MNIST by CNN
+- Comparison of Optimizer with CIFAR10 and MNIST by VGG16
-- Comparison of Normalisation with CIFAR10 by CNN
+- Comparison of Normalisation with CIFAR10 by VGG16
-- Comparison of Netsorks with CIFAR10 and MNIST by CNN
+- Comparison of Netsorks with CIFAR10 and MNIST by CNN and MLP